 His tongue is white.
 Wipe it off with a white cloth: Sir Longfellow, as we have established, drinks milk.
 It stands to reason that his tongue would have a tinge of white to it.
-Now, unless this is thrush (and in this case it wasn’t), there is no need to run grabbing the nearest dish cloth to wipe off his tongue, thereby introducing bacteria and drying out his poor little mouth!
+Now, unless this is thrush (and in this case it wasn’t), there is no need to run grabbing the nearest dish cloth to wipe off his tongue, thereby introducing bacteria (over the counter antibiotics) and drying out his poor little mouth!
 ‘Nuff said.

 Oh!
 YOU must have left the gas on: Old Biddy 1 generously offered to allow my sister and her troll-mate a few hours out alone and stayed at home to watch her new (2 week old at the time) grandson.
 Upon re-entering the house a few hours later, my sister detected gas in the air… As in propane.
 She walked over to her sleeping baby and noticed his breathing was funny.

 “Um…Did you try cook something?
 Did you leave the gas on?”, she asked Crazy Old Biddy.

 “No, no!” was her shrill reply.
 “You guys must have left it on before you left!”

 I stopped my sister as she was narrating these events.I was not the person she needed to be talking to.

 “Please hang up the phone and take the baby to the hospital right now.”